 Breast milk is really nothing short of a miracle.
 If you choose to breastfeed, you’re giving your baby essential vitamins, immunities, and other benefits through food made by mom!
-Somehow, your body knows how to make the most perfect food for your little one to help her grow, develop, and thrive.
+Somehow, your body knows how to make the most perfect food for your little one to help them grow, develop, and thrive.
 But even though you’re the one producing the milk, you might not be aware of all the benefits it provides to your growing baby.

 What nutrients are in colostrum?

 Some people call colostrum “liquid gold,” and for good reason.
 Colostrum is the milk you produce in the first few days after delivery, and it’s a slightly different color and texture than mature milk, which comes later.
-It’s also different from mature breast milk nutrient-wise because your baby has different needs in her first days of life.
+It’s also different from mature breast milk nutrient-wise because your baby has different needs in their first days of life.

 How are breast milk nutrients unique?

 Breast milk has a nutrient makeup of proteins, fats, carbohydrates, and vitamins that constantly change to support your baby’s growth and development.
 Proteins help build cells, fats help develop the brain and nervous system, and carbohydrates provide energy.
 There’s also an alphabet soup of different vitamins in your breast milk that play important roles in the health of your little one.
-While feeding with formula of course gives your baby the essential nutrients she needs, there are benefits that only breastfeeding can provide, such as:
+While feeding with formula of course gives your baby the essential nutrients they need, there are benefits that only breastfeeding can provide, such as:

 - Antibodies: Through your breast milk, your little one will have direct access to your immune system and all of the disease-fighting antibodies you have.